AronssonFredrik/http-response-state/projects/response-state/README.md

 # Response State
-`ng-response-state` is a HTTP response state indicator handling the life-cycle of the service call from loading, successfull to catched error or if it has been initiated. `ng-response-state` was created in mind of handling day-to-day operations of http-services for any Angular RxJS project.
+`response-state` is a HTTP response state indicator handling the life-cycle of the service call from loading, successfull to catched error or if it has been initiated. `response-state` was created in mind of handling day-to-day operations of http-services for any Angular RxJS project.

 ## Usage